 So hey, it’s NYE in a few weeks!
-What happened to 2012?!
+What happened to 2014?!
 It flew by, that’s what.
-Hopefully, you have your BYT FANCY SCHMANCY NEW YEAR’S EVE BALL tickets or other plans, and an outfit, and a date (2 out of 3 ain’t bad either) but there’s one thing missing-QUALITY BUBBLY.
+Hopefully, you have some semblance of plans in order (our NYE GUIDE IS INCOMING, we promise) and an outfit, and a date (2 out of 3 ain’t bad either) but there’s one thing missing-QUALITY BUBBLY.
 Actually, make that-quality bubbly YOU CAN AFFORD.
 So, sure there’s all sorts of online guides to affordable sparkling wine floating around, but hey, we live in DC and lets face it, we don’t trust anyone but the people in DC.
 So-for this occasion, we rounded up some of our favorite sommeliers/wine directors in town and asked them for their affordable (the goal was under $50, but we got a fair amount of under $20s too) sparkling wine recommendations, available at retail locations around town.
 Get ready to impress everyone around you at the stroke of midnight.
 You’re welcome!

 - Ah, Domaine Chandon makes pretty tasty rose.
 Fruit driven and rich, tastes A lot more expensive than it is.
 14$ at Calvert Woodley.
 Also there, and better, the Lucien albrecht cremant d’alsace.
 No one can do it better, it’s like that and this and uhhhhhh.
 Smells and tastes like a bright yeasty non-vintage bottle, but half of the cost of the oft terrible affordable champagne.
 Also at Calvert Woodley for 17$.
 The rose is a smoking gun as well.